pyregence/pyretechnics/DEVELOPMENT_HOWTO.md

 8. Save the file and run `C-c C-v C-t` (`org-babel-tangle`) to regenerate the `*.py` and `*.pxd` files in `src/`, `test/`, and `prof/`.

-9. Use the same steps 2-10 from the "Without Emacs" section above (skipping step 8, of course).
+9. Use the same steps 2-10 from the "Without Emacs" section above (skipping step 7 [detangle], of course).

 Happy hacking!